brettschneider/python-function-composition/README.md

 ```

 The problem with this is, the function is doing too much.
 This can make testing
 unnecessarily difficult.
-Additionally, if future request require similar functionality,
+Additionally, if future requests require similar functionality,
-the code buried someone "in the middle" of this function cannot be reused.
+the code buried somewhere "in the middle" of this function cannot be reused.
 Finally, as more
-functionality is added to **this** request it will continue to become more complex and even
+functionality is added to **this** request, it will continue to become more complex and even
 harder to test.

 Here's some code that performs the exact same functionality, but each step has been